 - Pour the mixture into a saucepan and turn the heat to medium.
 Stir every few seconds, making sure to scrape around the bottom of the saucepan to keep from sticking.
 The mixture will start to get chunky in places; when you see this happening, start to stir constantly until the mixture smooths out again and becomes one cohesive, somewhat stretchy mass.
 Reduce the heat to medium-low and cook for another 2 minutes, then remove from the heat.

 - Working quickly so that the cheese does not stick to the pan, divide the cheese equally among the baking dishes you have selected.
 Use a fork to toss the vegetables with the cheese to incorporate it evenly.
+If desired, gently brush or spray oil on the top of the mixture to help it brown.
+(It will still brown somewhat either way.
+The photographed dip did not have any oil added at all.)

 - Serve immediately, with chips, crackers or toasted bread of your choosing.
 Be careful, as the inside will be hot.